 In Everybody’s Child he revisited places that were very painful to him, hence it won an award in Best Documentary category.
 He caught interest from author Irvine Welsh, he introduced him to Danny Boyle who involved him in Trainspotting 2.

-Also the BBC have just commissioned a short series that he has written called The Grey Area, so he’s gradually turned his life around in the last 6 or 7 years making short films and perfecting a particular genre.
+Also, the BBC have just commissioned a short series that he has written called The Grey Area, so he’s gradually turned his life around in the last six or seven years making short films and perfecting a particular genre.

 He got it down to 25 people of which I was one, we got a call back with some scripts and I was cast as Stephen Sayers.
 I thought I was going to play the younger brother Michael but Garry saw something and asked me to play the lead role.
 I’ve known Stephen 20 years so it was an honour to be asked.

 Do you feel any pressure to get it right ?

 I don’t feel pressure from Stephen that comes from myself, always wanting to learn the craft.
 I’ve just come off the back of the new Quadrophenia film To Be Someone which comes out this year.
 Ray Burdis was directing and I was playing a villain alongside my friend from Glasgow, Scott Peden.

 He was doing things on set which I loved, really playing with his villain character putting things in, taking stuff out, I learnt so much and I told him.
 Some things I took into the Sayers rehearsals with Garry and he said ‘Great, you made it real’.